USTC-wkc/LoopSubdiv/README.md

 The app is built with a combination of C++ code and CUDA code.
 The C++ source code for the OpenGL UI with MS Visual Studio C++ project files is in the glvu folder.
 The CUDA source code for the GPU accelerated optimization is in the "gluv\\Loop" folder.
-Precompiled binary for UI and mex are provided with the package.
+Precompiled binary for UI are provided with the package.

 # Requirements:
 Windows 10